dgaff/scpi_lab_scripts/README.md

-# Bode Plot and other useful SCPI scripts
+# SCPI Scripts and Tools

 This repo is for various instrument control scripts for my SCPI-compatible electronics lab equipment.
 SCPI stands for [Standard Commands for Programmable Instruments](https://en.wikipedia.org/wiki/Standard_Commands_for_Programmable_Instruments).
 It's pronounced "skippy" apparently, and it goes back to 1990.
 Back when I was at Virginia Tech, I was responsible for maintaining and enhancing the lab software that controlled the instruments in the electronics lab.
 The interface back then was GPIB, which was a thick cable with many pins.
 Now we get to use Ethernet, thankfully.